open-horizon/examples/edge/services/helloworld/README.md

 ```
 - This simple example of a Business Policy doesn't provide any `properties`, but it does have two `constraints` that are satisfied by the `properties` set in the `horizon/node_policy.json` file, so this Business Policy should successfully deploy our Service onto the Edge Node.

 - At the bottom, the userInput section has the same purpose as the horizon/userinput.json files provided for other examples if the given services requires them.
+In this case the helloworld service defines only one configuration variable, HW_WHO, and the userInput section here provides a value for HW_WHO (i.e., Valued Customer).

-- To publish this Business Policy to the Exchange and get this Service running on the Edge Node edit the `horizon/business_policy.json` file to correctly identify your specific Service name, org, version, arch, etc. When your Business Policy is ready, run the following command to publish it, giving it a memorable name (bizPolicy1 in this example:
+- To publish this Business Policy to the Exchange and get this Service running on the Edge Node edit the `horizon/business_policy.json` file to correctly identify your specific Service name, org, version, arch, etc. When your Business Policy is ready, run the following command to publish it, giving it a memorable name (bizPolicy1 in this example):

 ```
 hzn exchange business addpolicy -f horizon/business_policy.json bizPolicy1